eligrey/fragment-directives/README.md

 }
 ```

-### Vendor-specific fragment directives
+### Custom fragment directives

-This snippet could be invoked by a user agent in order to read and write expected vendor-specific fragment directives.
+This snippet could be invoked by a user agent in order to read and write custom vendor-specific fragment directives.

 ```js
 // on one page: